-On July 12, 1999, the Dallas Oversight Division of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [the appellant].
-His position is currently classified as Soil Conservationist, GS-457-11; however, he believes his position should be a Soil Conservationist, GS-457-12.
-He works in the [appellant's immediate organization], Natural Resource Conservation Service, U.S. Department of Agriculture, [city, state].
-We have accepted and decided his appeal under section 5112 of title 5, United States Code (U.S.C.).
+On October 20, 2000, the Chicago Oversight Division of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [appellant].
+The appellant contests the agency's classification of his position as Soil Conservationist, GS-457-11.
+The position is located in the U.S. Department of Agriculture (USDA), Natural Resources Conservation Service (NRCS), [installation] Office.
+The appellant believes his position should be classified as a Soil Conservationist, GS-457-12.
+We have accepted and decided his appeal under section 5112 of Title 5, United States Code.